hubmapconsortium/ontology-api/README-refactoring-guide.md

 ## Loose Ends
 * The `reload_neo4j_data.sh` script works, but it contains several hard-coded paths.
 I think it could import a lot of its information from app.cfg.
 * The NDC .CSV files are disjoint from the rest of the UMLS data processing.
 This is acceptable from a coding perspective (in other words the code doesn't need the NDC data), but it requires the `reload_neo4j_data.sh` script to copy them into place separately.
+* The `load_csv_data.py` code does not do much error checking.
+For example, it does not check if the number of node_metadata files matches the edge_list files.
+It also does not check if all the ontology_uris exist in various files.
 * Adding a new method called `extract_non_umls(config)` might be a good idea.
 This method would just include the steps the load the data listed in the `FILE_TABLE_INFO` config variables.
-By adding this method, we could reduce the cost of the extract step.
+By adding this method, we could reduce the cost of the extract step if one is only reloading the non-UMLS data.
 The biggest time cost associated with the `extract(config)` method is the extracting of the UMLS data.
 The `extract_non_umls(config)` would be useful in situations where the non-UMLS data changes but the UMLS data is static.
 The method would look like this:
 ```python
 def extract_non_umls(config):
     load_node_metadata(config)